johnmcfarlane/cnl/CONTRIBUTING.md

 Especially important when creating a reference between two things, ask yourself: is this identifier greppable?
 In other words, how easy will it be to search for something in order to find out more about it.

+### Isolation and Multiplexity

+We acknowledge that when you take a simple program with global variables and encapsulate those variables in an object, it allows the program to process multiple items of work without those items interferring with one another.
+We further acknowledge than where we can treat these items as immutable, it brings many further advantages.
+These principle extends to software in general.
+In the case of a software project, informs the following principles:

+* You should be able to clone your project multiple times into multiple separate working directories and *view* them in them in isolation from one another.
+Working directories can be located anywhere on the readable filesystem for *viewing*.
+* You should be able to configure, build, test and install your project in multiple separate build directories in isolation from one another and *use* them in isolation.
+Build directories can be located anywhere on the read/writeable filesystem for *using*.
+* You should be able to clone your project multiple times into multiple separate working directories and *develop* them in them in isolation from one another.
+Working directories can be located anywhere on the readable filesystem for *developing*.